Entropy (information theory): Efficiency (normalized entropy)

-A source alphabet with non-uniform distribution will have less entropy than if those symbols had uniform distribution (i.e. the "optimized alphabet").
+A source set $\mathcal{X}$ with a non-uniform distribution will have less entropy than the same set with a uniform distribution (i.e. the "optimized alphabet").
 This deficiency in entropy can be expressed as a ratio called efficiency:

 Applying the basic properties of the logarithm, this quantity can also be expressed as:

 Efficiency has utility in quantifying the effective use of a communication channel.
 This formulation is also referred to as the normalized entropy, as the entropy is divided by the maximum entropy ${\log_b (n)}$.
-Furthermore, the efficiency is indifferent to choice of (positive) base b, as indicated by the insensitivity within the final logarithm above thereto.
+Furthermore, the efficiency is indifferent to the choice of (positive) base b, as indicated by the insensitivity within the final logarithm above thereto.

 Entropy for continuous random variables

 Differential entropy

 The Shannon entropy is restricted to random variables taking discrete values.
 The corresponding formula for a continuous random variable with probability density function f(x) with finite or infinite support $\mathbb X$ on the real line is defined by analogy, using the above form of the entropy as an expectation:

 This is the differential entropy (or continuous entropy).
 A precursor of the continuous entropy h[f] is the expression for the functional Η in the H-theorem of Boltzmann.

 Although the analogy between both functions is suggestive, the following question must be set: is the differential entropy a valid extension of the Shannon discrete entropy?
 Differential entropy lacks a number of properties that the Shannon discrete entropy has – it can even be negative – and corrections have been suggested, notably limiting density of discrete points.

 To answer this question, a connection must be established between the two functions:

 In order to obtain a generally finite measure as the bin size goes to zero.
 In the discrete case, the bin size is the (implicit) width of each of the n (finite or infinite) bins whose probabilities are denoted by p_{n}.
 As the continuous domain is generalized, the width must be made explicit.

 To do this, start with a continuous function f discretized into bins of size $\Delta$.